mskyttner/coup-tools/README.md

 - quicktype (various langs) can generate JSON Schema and code, it provides a dockerized CLI command based on https://github.com/quicktype/quicktype
 - jv (Go) contains a JSON Schema validation tool through a dockerized CLI command based on https://github.com/ory/jsonschema

+A build of the msimcoup command line tool is also provided:

+- msimcoup, it provides a dockerized CLI command based on https://github.com/pejtranholmen/msimcoup3.git

 ## Local build and installation

 To build these CLI tools, docker is required.